-- 352. Human Resource Management The analytical and applied approach to human resources management for potential human resource professionals, line management, or employees.
+- 352. Human Resource Management -- The analytical and applied approach to human resources management for potential human resource professionals, line management, or employees.
 Traditional personnel and labor relations topics are presented such as the legal environment for management of employees, job analysis, recruiting and selection of employees, performance evaluation, discipline, and labor negotiation.
-Prerequisites: Management 222 with a grade of C- or better, Accounting 221 Economics 211 and 212, and Mathematics 210 or equivalent; or permission of instructor.

-Four Credits Ten Haken - 356.
-Managing for Environmental Sustainability The study of practices usually associated with business, but applicable to other organizations, that create environmentally sustainable outcomes.
+Prerequisites: Management 222 with a grade of C- or better or permission of instructor.
+Four Credits Fila, Ten Haken - 356.
+Managing for Environmental Sustainability -- The study of practices usually associated with business, but applicable to other organizations, that create environmentally sustainable outcomes.
 Prerequisite: permission of instructor.

-Four Credits Ten Haken Spring Semester
+Four Credits Ten Haken

-358. Management in the British Economy - This interdisciplinary course explores the culture, politics, and economy of the British along with their values and attitudes toward business.
+358. Management in the British Economy -- This interdisciplinary course explores the culture, politics, and economy of the British along with their values and attitudes toward business.
 Special attention is paid to unique forms of management and business organizations.
 This class utilizes an experiential-based learning environment that includes seminars with leaders of business, labor, and government; company visits; and numerous cultural activities that are conducted in London and in various other locations in England.
 Prerequisite: permission of instructor